EBI-Metagenomics/biosiftr_extended_methods/README.md

 ### 2. Taxonomic profile prediction power
 We used the MGnify chicken-gut catalogue representative genomes as a reference database.
 Mapping reads generated with bwamem2 were classified as follows:
-- unique: reads mapping to one reference only (no XA tag on bam file)
+- unique: reads mapping to one reference only (no XA tag on the bam file)
-- all: unique reads plus all extra matches (every reference on the XA:Z tag having a min of 60% of the read length of exact matches is counted in)
+- all: unique reads plus all extra matches (every reference on the XA:Z tag having a minimum of 60% of the read length of exact matches is counted in)
 - best: unique reads plus reads with XA:Z tag.
-Only the match reported on the third column of the bam file is considered.
+Only the match reported in the third column of the BAM file is considered.

 ```bash
 ## bwamem2